 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Hesai, Vertex Energy and Nutanix and Encourages Investors to Contact the Firm

-NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Hesai Group HSAI, Vertex Energy, Inc. VTNR, and Nutanix, Inc. NTNX.
+/EIN News/ -- NEW YORK, May 08, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Hesai Group (NASDAQ: HSAI), Vertex Energy, Inc. (NASDAQ: VTNR), and Nutanix, Inc. (NASDAQ: NTNX).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: In connection with Hesai Group’s February 2023 IPO